What to do in the event of an injury

 - Check if you need to report the incident to Workplace Health and Safety Queensland.

-- The worker sees a doctor to get a workers' compensation medical certificate.
+- The worker sees a doctor to get a Work Capacity Certificate – Workers' Compensation.

-- The worker lodges a claim with WorkCover Queensland.
+- The worker lodges a claim with WorkCover Queensland (you may also lodge a claim for your worker).

 If the injury results in a death, you must lodge a fatal injury claim with WorkCover Queensland by phoning 1300 362 128.